aptech/docs/docs/CR-dummydn.rst

     :param x: data to be broken up into dummy variables
     :type x: Nx1 vector

-    :param v: (K-1)x1 vector specifying the :math:`K-1` breakpoints (these must be in ascending order) that determine the *K* categories to be used.
+    :param v: Specifies the :math:`K - 1` breakpoints (these must be in ascending order) that determine the *K* categories to be used.
 These categories should not overlap.
-    :type v: matrix
+    :type v: (K-1)x1 vector

-    :param p: positive integer in the range :math:`[1,K]`, specifying which column should be dropped in the matrix of dummy variables.
+    :param p: positive integer in the range :math:`[1, K]`, specifying which column should be dropped in the matrix of dummy variables.
     :type p: scalar

-    :returns: y (*Nx(K-1) matrix*) containing the :math:`K-1` dummy variables.
+    :returns: **y** (*Nx(K-1) matrix*) - contains the :math:`K-1` dummy variables.

 Remarks
 -------